Master of Public Health (MPH)

 Trinity’s School of Nursing and Health Professions now offers a Master of Public Health (MPH) degree program.
 Trinity’s Master of Public Health degree is an excellent next step for students from a wide range of disciplines, and especially those whose undergraduate majors are in Health Services, Psychology, Human Relations, Community Education, Business, Sociology, Communication, Biology, Biochemistry, Chemistry, Nursing and other similar fields.
 The MPH might also be an excellent second master’s for professionals already credentialed in Education, Healthcare or other human services professions.
 No GRE is required, but applicants should have a minimum 2.8 undergraduate GPA and recommendations from major professors or professionals familiar with the applicant’s work and skill sets.
 The application also requires an essay that gives the applicant an opportunity to state reasons for wanting to earn the MPH degree.
 The MPH degree plan is a 42-credit hour program conducive to working professionals.
 Courses are held evenings and weekends and combines face-to-face and online learning components.
 Students can enroll on a full-time or part-time basis.

 Public health impacts every person in our society by addressing healthy living and housing, behavioral choices, food access, healthcare availability, exercise venues, and environmental exposures.
 Trinity’s MPH offers unique tracks in Global Health Leadership, Public Health Crisis Communication, and Community Health.
 Work environments include local, state, and national government institutions and non-profit organizations.
-There is a growing need of professionals in the public health field.
 Earn your MPH degree at Trinity – a master’s program designed to educate the future trailblazers and leaders on local and global health initiatives!

 Master of Public Health graduates will: